shiwanvir/DrumKit/README.md

 ## Features

-- **Keyboard Controls**: Each key on the keyboard corresponds to a specific drum sound.
+- **Keyboard Controls**: A to L keys on the keyboard corresponds to a specific drum sound.
 - **CSS Animations**: Keys are highlighted with a subtle animation when pressed.
 - **Responsive Design**: Works across different screen sizes for a seamless experience.